Last Updated on December 16, 2020

 I’m sorry to report that Cetaphil proudly includes sunflower oil in this lotion.
 It’s the third ingredient on the label.

-It also has organic calendula, a natural remedy for sensitive skin.
+This baby skin lotion also has organic calendula, a natural remedy for sensitive skin.

 On the bright side, there are no artificial dyes, parabens, or mineral oil in the bottle.

 But there is an artificial fragrance.
 We feel this is the best natural baby lotion out there.

 It’s USDA-certified 100% Bio-based and vegan.
 It has no gluten, oats, dairy, soy, or nuts besides coconut.

 Moreover, there are no parabens, petroleum products, or artificial scents.
 We feel this is one of the best baby lotions out there.

 The magic ingredient is calendula, a time-tested remedy for distressed skin.
 Plus, there are other plant-based ingredients like evening primrose oil and rosemary.